Bhaskarthalwar/Retail_Demo/README.md

 The project has basically 4 packages ,description of each component is explained explicitly below :

-1.com.practice.demo.retail.supermarket
+com.practice.demo.retail.supermarket :
   This has two classes
      1.SuperMarket: This class contains all the items of the super market 2.Item :The basic element of the super market This class has below fields
-       1.Item Code: A code associated to any item .
+       <>Item Code: A code associated to any item .
-       2.Item Price: Price of individual item of this code type .
+       <>Item Price: Price of individual item of this code type .
-       3.Number Of Items : Total number of items 4.Discount Opportunity : Yes/No
+       <>Number Of Items : Total number of items
+       <>Discount Opportunity : Yes/No
-       5.If Discount then what percent for individual item 6.Number of Items required for discount at minimum
+       <>If Discount then what percent for individual item
+       <>Number of Items required for discount at minimum

-2.com.practice.demo.retail.feed
+com.practice.demo.retail.feed :
   This package has below classes which are a form of implementation for their interfaces
      1.CheckInImpl :This class reads an item code and populates all its attributes and returns the item to the client which in turn puts the item to the supermarket.